Undergraduate Study at UW–Madison

 Part B. Enhancing Literacy Proficiency.
 2–3 credits of more advanced course work for students who have completed or been exempted from Part A. Students should consult with the appropriate undergraduate advisor about when this requirement should be completed.
 Courses that satisfy this requirement are offered in many fields of study; although a wide variety of courses fulfill this requirement, students are encouraged to select a course most in keeping with their interests or other requirements of their intended field(s) of study.

 All students must take one course of at least 3 credits which is designated as an Ethnic Studies course.
 The ethnic studies requirement is intended to increase understanding of the culture and contributions of persistently marginalized racial or ethnic groups in the United States, and to equip students to respond constructively to issues connected with our pluralistic society and global community.
-Many ethnic studies courses also fulfill other breadth and other requirements.
+Because this increased understanding is expected to have a positive effect on campus climate, students are encouraged to complete this requirement by the end of their second year.
+Please note that many ethnic studies courses may also fulfill breadth and other requirements.

 Information about learning outcomes to be achieved by Ethnic Studies Courses can be found on the General Education website.

 Part B. Enhancing Quantitative Reasoning Proficiency.
-3 credits of more advanced course work for students who have completed or been exempted from Part A. Courses that satisfy this requirement are offered in a variety of fields of study.
+3 credits of more advanced course work for students who have completed or been exempted from Part A. (Students must satisfy Part A before they may go on to Part B.) Courses that satisfy this requirement are offered in a variety of fields of study.
 Students are encouraged to select a course in keeping with their interests or other requirements of their intended field(s) of study.

 The university offers hundreds of courses that meet the requirements described above.
 Students should consider their own interests and check with their advisor when deciding which courses to complete.
 Please note that many undergraduate programs of study have breadth requirements that go beyond these basic university-wide requirements.